Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Abstract

 \section{Abstract}

 Toxicity remains a leading cause of early-stage drug development failure.
 Despite advances in molecular design and property prediction, the task of \textit{molecular toxicity repair}—generating structurally valid molecular alternatives with reduced toxicity—has not yet been systematically defined or benchmarked.
 To fill this gap, we introduce \textbf{ToxiMol}, the first benchmark task for general-purpose Multimodal Large Language Models (MLLMs) focused on molecular toxicity repair.
-We construct a standardized dataset covering 11 primary tasks and 560 representative toxic molecules spanning diverse mechanisms and granularities.
+We construct a standardized dataset covering 11 primary tasks and 660 representative toxic molecules spanning diverse mechanisms and granularities.
 We design a prompt annotation pipeline with mechanism-aware and task-adaptive capabilities, informed by expert toxicological knowledge.
 In parallel, we propose an automated evaluation framework, \textbf{ToxiEval}, which integrates toxicity endpoint prediction, synthetic accessibility, drug-likeness, and structural similarity into a high-throughput evaluation chain for repair success.
-We systematically assess nearly 30 mainstream general-purpose MLLMs and design multiple ablation studies to analyze key factors such as evaluation criteria, candidate diversity, and failure attribution.
-Experimental results show that although current MLLMs still face significant challenges on this task, they begin to demonstrate promising capabilities in toxicity understanding, semantic constraint adherence, and structure-aware molecule editing.
-The evaluation code and benchmark datasets are available at \href{https://github.com/DeepYoke/ToxiMol}{this repository}.
+We systematically assess 43 mainstream general-purpose MLLMs and conduct multiple ablation studies to analyze key issues, including evaluation metrics, candidate diversity, and failure attribution.
+Experimental results show that although current MLLMs still face significant challenges on this task, they begin to demonstrate promising capabilities in toxicity understanding, semantic constraint adherence, and structure-aware editing.